w3c/wai-quick-start/source/developing.html.erb.md

 {:.attach_permalink}
 ## Reflect the reading order in the code order

-As much as possible, ensure that the order of elements in the code matches the order of the visual design.
+Ensure that the order of elements in the code matches the logical order of the information when presented visually.
 This can be checked by removing CSS styling and comparing the order of the content with the visual hierarchy of the page.

 {::nomarkdown}
 <%= example %>